 EDA is small (fewer than 130 staff) but its expertise is widely acknowledged.
-Its personnel generally has a defence or military background with extensive experience.
+Its personnel generally have a defence or military background with extensive experience.
 They work in an integrated manner within the Agency; and have close links to expert counterparts in Member States.
 The Agency has a budget of some 30 million euros.
-It acts as a powerful lever: the projects it launches and manages generate between 100 and 250 million euros in ad hoc budgets.
+And it acts as a powerful lever: the projects it launches and manages generate anything between 100 and 250 million euros in ad hoc budgets.
+Its budget should not thus be seen in isolation: in military parlance, it acts as a force multiplier.

 EDA's flexibility is also manifested in the configuration of the projects it runs.
-There are two types of projects:

-opt-out (all Member States participate unless they choose not to); and opt-in (formed by two or more Member States).
-EDA thus works à la carte: depending on their strategic priorities, their operational requirements, or their interest in a specific project, Member States decide the extent to which they participate in the Agency's projects and studies.
-The Agency is a key facilitator in developing the capabilities necessary to underpin the Common Security and Defence Policy of the Union.
+There are two types of project: opt-out (all Member States participate unless they choose not to); and opt-in (formed by two or more Member States).
+EDA thus works à la carte: depending on their strategic priorities, their operational requirements, or their interest in a specific project, Member States decide the extent to which they participate in the Agency's core work of projects and studies.
+In other words, it is where Member States who wish to develop capabilities in cooperation can do so.
+But it is also a key facilitator in developing the capabilities necessary to underpin the Common Security and Defence Policy of the Union.